Assessment at Ark Oval

 - Well Above (Working at greater depth) - Demonstrating deeper understanding (mastery) of the learning objectives.
 This is unlike old levels in that children do not move onto new content, rather they achieve a deeper understanding through problem solving and applying their knowledge in a wider range of contexts.

 Children will be given a short baseline assessment within the first few weeks of starting Reception class, completed by the teacher, to find the individual child's starting point.
-The use of externally produced baseline tests has become compulsory in schools as of September 2017.
-At Ark Oval we use the CEM online baseline assessment.

 End of Year 1

 Children take an externally set Phonics Screening Test in June.
 Children will also be assessed on a regular basis using teacher assessment; you will be informed whether your child has met the required standard in phonics.
-If they have not met the expected level they will be retested in Year 2.
+If they have not met the expected level, they will be retested in Year 2.

 End of Year 2 - (End of Key Stage 1)